RuiXing123/PDT_CWC_YOLO-DP/README.md

 # PDT_CWC_YOLO-IP
-The LH version label of the PDT dataset is uploaded later.
+An optimized version of the LH version of the PDT dataset with 104,102 labels